boen19906/Coding-Club-AI/README.md

-#HoodGPT
+# HoodGPT
+HoodGPT is a fun Deepseek wrapper chatbot that can talk like a gangster, curse out your friends/enemies, and generate funny statements.

+### Running Locally
-This a fun, Deepseek wrapper chatbot with programs to talk like a ganster, curse out your friends/enemies, and make funny statements.
-To run locally and make changes input your own Deepseek API key in the ChatApp.jsx file.
+To run the chatbot on your machine and make modifications, input your own Deepseek API key in the ChatApp.jsx file.

-Contact boen_liu@aw.org w/ questions.
+### Contact
+For questions, reach out to boen_liu@aw.org.